Supplier Terms & Conditions

 4) Material Certification.

-The Seller is required to furnish material mill certification, i.e. physical and chemical test reports as applicable in accordance with the specifications specified.
+The Seller is required to furnish material certification such as Certificate of Compliance or Certificate of Analysis, i.e. physical and chemical test reports as applicable in accordance with the specifications specified.

 On orders where Orion provides materials, traceability must be maintained at all times.
 No substitution of material composition, size or specification will be allowed unless written authorization is received from Orion.

-The Seller shall implement and maintain a system for control and use of inspection and / or processing equipment in accordance with MIL-STD-45662.
+The Seller shall implement and maintain a system for control and use of inspection and / or processing equipment.
 All inspection and / or processing equipment shall be calibrated against certified standards which have known valid relationships traceable to National Standards.

 The Seller shall implement and maintain a system for control of nonconforming material, a system for assuring prompt action to correct the cause of nonconforming material and a system for withholding and segregating nonconforming material from normal production pending disposition.

-Each shipment must be accompanied with a signed and dated Certificate of Conformance attesting that supplies or services provided were performed in accordance with all specified purchase order requirements.
+Each shipment must be accompanied with Certificate of Conformance or Certificate of Analysis attesting that supplies or services provided were performed in accordance with all specified purchase order requirements.

-The Government, Regulatory Agencies, Orion Customers and / or Orion reserve the right to inspect, at the seller's plant, any and all materials specified on this purchase order.
+The Government, Regulatory Agencies, Orion Customers and / or Orion reserve the right to inspect, at the seller’s plant, all materials specified on this purchase order.

 All material delivered on this order must be packed in a manner to prevent any damage in shipment and storage.
 All packages are to be properly identified